MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-get-started.md

 ---
-title: Get started with the Azure libraries for Node.js
+title: Get started with the Azure modules for Node.js
-description: Get started with basic use of the Azure libraries for Node.js with your own Azure subscription.
+description: Get started with basic use of the Azure modules for Node.js with your own Azure subscription.
 keywords: Azure, Node, SDK, API, get-started, node.js
 author: tomarcher
 manager: douge